 Classes/ Events/ Competitions: Euler Circle believes in promoting math pursuits beyond competitions.
 The subject is studied through advanced classes which meet for four hours a week.
-They are held on Tuesday and Wednesday evenings from 6:30–8:30 pm at the Cubberley Community Center in Palo Alto.
-Their class in winter 2019, starting in January) will be on combinatorics.
+They are held on Tuesday and Wednesday evenings (during the period January 7 to March 11, 2020) from 6:30–8:30 pm at the Cubberley Community Center in Palo Alto.
+Their advanced class in winter 2020, starting in January) will be on infinite series and intermediate class will be on transitioning to proofs in combinatorics.

 Meanwhile, intermediate classes meet for three hours a week.
-They are held on Monday evenings from 5:30–8:30 pm, also at the Cubberley Community Center in Palo Alto.
+They are held on Monday evenings (during the period January 6 to March 9, 2020) from 5:30–8:30 pm, also at the Cubberley Community Center in Palo Alto.
 These are classes on proof techniques and mathematical writing.

 The Fresno Math Circle is a junior math club meant for students in grades 3-12 who have a keen interest in mathematics.
 The purpose of this circle is to introduce members to mathematical ideas that are not taught in school, work on challenging problems, discuss key concepts at a greater depth than is usually done in school and grow one’s logic and reasoning skills.

 Through the Fremont Math Circle, the MathPi Academy of Fremont offers all math-loving students valuable enrichment programs.
 In fact, this math circle is affiliated with the National Association of Math Circles and it is a proud partner of Bay Area Math Circles including the Math Teacher’s Circle and the San Francisco Math Circle.
-This fall, the Fremont Math Circle classes began on September 4, 2018 and have 10-13 sessions for students of different grades (from grade 1 to 6).
+The Fremont Math Circle classes begin on the Tuesday after Labor Day; this fall, the classes began on September 3, 2019 and have 10-13 sessions for students of different grades (from grade 1 to 6).
 The group has now joined hands with The Gifted In Fremont - an association of GATE qualified students of the Fremont Unified School District.

 Classes/ Events/ Competitions: University professors specializing in pre-algebra, pre-calculus, algebra 1, calculus 1, statistics and data analysis teach and design the courses on these subjects in the circle.
-The class strength typically doesn’t exceed 8 students.
+The class strength typically is 4 to 12 students.

 The Stanford Math Circle hosts three month-sessions for local elementary, middle, and high school students who are interested in mathematics.
 Held weekly on Stanford University’s campus, math circle sessions are aimed at helping students solve problems involving complex and advanced mathematical topics under guidance from mathematicians and educators.
-There are four levels within the mathematics circle: a) The Elementary Math Circle for grades 1 to 4. b) The Middle School Math Circle for grades 5 and 6. c) The Middle School Math Circle for grades 7 and 8.
-And lastly, d) The High School Math Circle for grades 9 to 12.
-In the elementary circle, the classes dwell more on logical reasoning and problem solving, whereas in the middle and advanced circles, students are exposed to skills and topics in higher mathematics that are outside the standard mathematics curriculum.
+There are five levels within the mathematics circle: a) For grades 1-2 b) For grades 3-4 c) For grades 5 and 6 d) For grades 7 and 8 and lastly, e) For grades 9 to 12.
+In the elementary circle (for grades spanning 1 to 4), the classes dwell more on logical reasoning and problem solving, whereas in the middle (for grades spanning 5 to 8) and advanced (for grades spanning 9 to 12) circles, students are exposed to skills and topics in higher mathematics that are outside the standard mathematics curriculum.

 Classes/ Events/ Competitions: Some of the Stanford Math Circle sessions include practising for middle school and high school mathematics contests such as the American Mathematics Contest 8 (AMC 8) for students in the 8th grade and younger, American Regions Mathematics League (ARML) and BAMO, but that is not their main goal.

-How To Join: There are three separate online applications for the Elementary, Middle School, and High School Circles; students are accepted on a lottery basis.
+How To Join: Applications become available at the beginning of each Fall quarter; students are accepted on a lottery basis.
+The application opens two months ahead of the Fall Quarter session.
 One can sign up for their mailing list to be notified about an opening in the math circle.
-The fee stands at $300 per academic quarter; financial aid is available to deserving students.
-Visit http://mathcircle.stanford.edu/apply for more details.
+After the Fall Quarter application closes, all new applications received are placed on the waitlist for possible openings in Winter and Spring Quarters.
+The fee stands at $350 per academic quarter; financial aid is available to deserving students.
+Visit https://mathcircle.spcs.stanford.edu/ for more details.

 The Berkeley Math Circle (BMC) is a weekly program for over 500 San Francisco Bay Area elementary, middle and high school students.
 The weekly sessions are held on Tuesday evenings at the UC Berkeley campus.
 The program is jointly sponsored by the following organizations: UC Berkeley Mathematics Department, UC Berkeley Economics Department, UC Berkeley Statistics Department, UC Berkeley Electrical Engineering and Computer Science (EECS) Department, Mathematical Science and Research Institute (MSRI), Simons Institute for Theory of Computing, The Berkeley Artificial Intelligence Research Lab (BAIR), CITRIS Vanguard Charitable and parents’ contribution.